 Gibney knows whereof he speaks for he and his colleagues experienced firsthand the malicious and vindictive conduct of Scientology while making and releasing his acclaimed documentary Going Clear on HBO.
-The documentary garnered Gibney and his seven Emmy nominations and three Emmy awards, including Outstanding Documentary.
+The documentary garnered Gibney and his team seven Emmy nominations and three Emmy awards, including Outstanding Documentary.

 Leah Remini is now repeating Gibney’s call in her powerful new A&E series Leah Remini: Scientology and the Aftermath.

 What can you do to help?